godotengine/godot-docs/classes/class_node.rst

 - :ref:`Node<class_node>` **get_parent** **(** **)** const

-Return the parent node of the current node, or an empty :ref:`Node<class_node>` if the node lacks a parent.
+Return the parent node of the current node, or an empty ``Node`` if the node lacks a parent.

 .. _class_Node_get_path: